 - a.
 Push the black rubber boot up the wire to expose the connector. - b.
 Securely connect the free end of the battery cable to the negative battery terminal using the screw and nut from the battery with the screwdriver and wrench from the toolkit.

-4. Reinstall the battery plate
+4. Cover the terminal

-- a.
-Cover the connected terminal with the black rubber boot. - b.
-Reinstall the battery cover plate using the wrench from the toolkit.
+a.
+Cover the connected terminal with the black rubber boot.

 Step 4 - Adding Oil